-The nature of those who seek God, either as a Supreme Person or as an Impersonal Universal, has been described in the beginning of the twelfth chapter of the Bhagavadgita.
-These great geniuses of the spirit, whether they are devotees of the Almighty and visualise Him as a Supreme Person or as a Transcendent Eternal, have a common characteristic between them.
+The nature of those who seek God, either as a Supreme Person or as an Impersonal Universal, has been described in the beginning of the Twelfth Chapter of the Bhagavadgita.
+These great geniuses of the spirit, whether they are devotees of the Almighty and visualise Him as a Supreme Person or as a Transcendent Eternal, have a characteristic in common.
 Their behaviour is of a uniform nature, though their internal methodology of attunement with the Supreme Spirit slightly varies because of the distinction that we are obliged to make between the personality of God and the universality of God.
 The common features among all these great saints and sages are now delineated in the coming verses, from the thirteenth onwards.

-Sitoshna-sukha-duhkheshu samah sanga-vivarjitah: Heat and cold, hunger and thirst are the usual concomitants of a human being embodied in a physical sheath.
-They have to be born somehow or other.
+Śītoṣṇasukhaduḥkheṣu samaḥ saṅgavivarjitaḥ: Heat and cold, hunger and thirst are the usual concomitants of a human being embodied in a physical sheath.
+They have to be borne somehow or the other.
 We cannot ask why there should be hunger, why there should be thirst, why there should be heat and cold.
-They are natural, and have to be born with fortitude as long as the physical body continues.
-Sanga-vivarjitah: He does that.
+They are natural, and have to be borne with fortitude as long as the physical body continues.
+Saṅgavivarjitaḥ: He does that.
 He is attached to nothing.